madlambda/nash/proposal/1-scope-management.md

 will be manipulated (this is ameliorated by the fact that we don't have global variables).

+If we go for **outer** it seems that we are going to write less, but some code, involving closures, will be harder to read (and write).
+Since code is usually read more than it is written it seems like a sensible choice to optimize for readability and understandability than just save a few keystrokes.

-But, any statements made about cognition are really hard to be considered as a global truth, since all human beings are biased and identifying common patterns of cognition is really hard.
+But any statements made about cognition are really hard to be considered as a global truth, since all human beings are biased which makes identification of common patterns of cognition really hard.
 But if software design has any kind of goal, must be this =).